-I— Port that connects the inertia to the circuit
+I — Port that connects inertia to the circuit

-Mechanical rotational conserving port connecting the inertia to the rest of the physical network.
+Mechanical rotational conserving port that connects the inertia to the physical network.

 Second mechanical rotational conserving port that lets you connect the inertia in series with other elements in the block diagram.
 This port is rigidly connected to port I, therefore the difference between the one-port and two-port block representations is purely graphical.